What Is a Qualifying Life Event for Special Enrollment?

 • If you’re a rideshare or delivery driver in California, driving an average of 15+ hours per week during a calendar quarter

 Remember, you only have 60 days from when your qualifying life event occurs to sign up for new coverage or make changes to your existing health insurance.
-To prove your qualifying event, you’ll need to provide proper documentation (like a birth/death certificate, employment termination letter, or marriage license), so make sure you’re saving all your paperwork!
+To prove your qualifying event, you’ll need to provide proper documentation (like a birth or death certificate, employment termination letter, or marriage license), so make sure you’re saving all your paperwork!

 Is getting married a qualifying life event?

 Yes!
 Getting married is a qualifying life event.
-Whether you’re looking to add your spouse to your health insurance or vice versa, getting married makes both of you eligible for a Special Eligibility Period that will allow you to make certain changes to your plan.
+Whether you’re looking to add your spouse to your health insurance or vice versa, getting married makes both of you eligible for a Special Eligibility Period that will allow you to make certain changes to your plan—as long as at least one of you had qualifying health insurance for at least one day during the 60 days before your wedding.

 As we’ve mentioned above, you have 60 days to make these changes, so don’t delay!
-Which brings us to the task at hand: Once the confetti and the bouquets have been thrown, the cake has been cut, and your Aunt Sally really laid it down to the DJ’s modern pop mix, it’s time to get down to business — health insurance business, that is.
+Which brings us to the task at hand: Once the honeymoon is over, it’s time to get down to business.

 Previous